bpf psychotherapy today (london-based)

 introduction to psychoanalytic and jungian ideas in a challenging world

-Join the bpf’s flagship introductory course - now in its third year.
-Psychotherapy Today has been specifically designed for those who are either considering a psychotherapy training and/or are curious about psychoanalytic and jungian thinking and how these ideas can be applied to the world in which we live.
-It aims to kindle curiosity, encourage critical thinking, make connections, and investigate differences in a creative and inclusive group setting, enabling students to develop their own associations and ideas.
+Join the bpf’s flagship introductory course!
+Psychotherapy Today has been specifically designed for those who are either considering a psychotherapy training and/or are curious about psychoanalytic and Jungian thinking and how these ideas can be applied to the world in which we live.
+The course aims to kindle curiosity, encourage critical thinking, make connections, and investigate differences in a creative and inclusive group setting, enabling students to develop their own associations and ideas.

 who is it for